-Our federal advocacy currently focuses on closing water access and affordability gaps for the 100 million people living at or below federal poverty levels in the United States.
-Our Federal Advocacy Workgroup meets monthly to increase Caucus members’ capacity to effectively engage in federal policy and advocate for safe, affordable, and reliable water for all.
+Caucus federal advocacy focuses on closing water access and affordability gaps for the 100 million people living at or below federal poverty levels in the United States.
+The Federal Advocacy Workgroup meets monthly to increase Caucus members’ capacity to effectively engage in federal policy and advocate for safe, affordable, and reliable water for all.

 Our efforts include building relationships with decision-makers, providing recommendations on regulation and legislation, uplifting stories and solutions from the frontlines, and hosting Congressional Briefings.